 - Godiva Hair: A male example.
 Garagrim would go into battle wearing nothing, and his beard obscures pretty much everything below the waist.

 - Heroic Sacrifice: Taking the Slayer Oath is essentially suicide, but Garagrim was willing to do it if it meant his father didn't have to.
-See Shoot the Shaggy Dog for how that turned out.

 - Papa Wolf: Inverted.
 Garagrim was willing to die to save his father's life.